Whitton, Ipswich: Whitton Church

 Whitton is a village with Saxon origins and it is likely that a small place of worship has been here from the earliest times.
 At some point in the sixth or seventh century Christianity arrived in the area and this building would have been converted to Christian use.
 The Domesday Book (1086) lists a church at Whitton (Widetuna) as well as one at Thurleston (Turestuna).

 Nothing of either the Saxon or the Norman building remains, however, the original ground plan of the present church seems to follow a traditional simple Saxon church pattern.
 This church was built during the thirteenth century in the Early English style which was faithfully repeated in the present Victorian reconstruction and enlargement during the 19th Century.

 The parish church is dedicated to St. Mary and St. Botolph.
 The latter is a reminder of all that remains of the now demolished church at the tiny hamlet of Thurleston.
 St. Botolph was still in use in 1500, but after being amalgamated with Whitton it fell into disrepair.
 It remained in use as a barn until 1862, when it was demolished and much of the building material used to construct a south aisle and tower for St. Mary's at Whitton.

 The dedication (Name) of Whitton Church has been the subject of confusion over the years.
 At various points in its history it has changed back and forth between St Mary and St Botolph.
 The confusion arose because Thurleston Church, dedicated to Saint Botolph, was often mentioned in the same sentence as Whitton Church, which was dedicated to Saint Mary.
 This confusion became more pronounced when the stones of the old Thurleston Church were brought to Whitton in 1862 and used in the construction of the new south aisle and tower.

 In 1990 it was decided to bring the confusion to an end, and an official application was made to change the name to St. Mary and St. Botolph.

 The old village of Whitton was centred on what was the main Ipswich to Norwich road.
 Some old buildings remain including the Whitton Maypole, a popular local pub.
 A map of 1889 shows a "corn" windmill at the top of what is now Shakespeare Rd.
 There was a post office which was in use until the 1980s and a police station built in 1905.
 This is now a private house next to the entrance of the former site of Thomas Wolsey School now a small housing estate with its entrance in Malkin Close.
 The village boasted a second pub almost opposite the police station, The Crown.
-This was demolished in 1994, replaced by a Landrover sales garage which in 2012 was bought by BMW.
+This was demolished in 1994, replaced by a Land Rover sales garage which in 2012 was bought by BMW.